samfromlv/gdrive-copy/PRIVACY_POLICY.md

 ## Log Files

-Like many other Web sites, Copy Folder may use log files.
+Like many other Web sites, Yk Copy Folder may use log files.
 These files merely logs visitors to the site - usually a standard procedure for hosting companies and a part of hosting services's analytics.
 The information inside the log files includes internet protocol (IP) addresses, browser type, Internet Service